Exhep Enoxaparin 40 Mg | 300 mg

 Therapeutic Class: Anticoagulants (Low Molecular Weight Heparin – LMWH)

 Exhep Injection is an anticoagulant medication used for the prevention and treatment of harmful blood clots.
 It contains Enoxaparin Sodium, a low molecular weight heparin (LMWH), which works by inhibiting clot formation and preventing the growth of existing clots.
+However, Exhep injection in IVF is often used to improve implantation rates by reducing clotting risks during early pregnancy.

 Exhep is commonly prescribed for: